cckl/FC_primes/README.md

 * `format_primes_table`: creates a string representation of the 2D array with proper tab and newline spacing so the printed output is easily readable.

 The class methods of MultiplicationTable utilize two standalone functions:
-* `get_n_primes`: creates an array of the first N primes numbers, ensuring it begins with an empty space for the top left of the table.
+* `get_n_primes`: creates an array of the first N prime numbers, ensuring it begins with an empty space for the top left corner of the table.
 * `is_prime`: a helper function that validates prime numbers.

 # Testing